eminently/chopsticks/README.md

 ### Chopsticks Infrastructure

-We will run the 3+ different nodes on AWS and the API.
+We will run the 3+ different nodes and chopsticks API on AWS.

 [chopsticks.cash](https://api.chopsticks.cash) API will exclusively connect to these 3+ nodes that we will maintain.